k-sauvee/chutney/docs/docs/documentation/actions/selenium.md

 !!! info "[Browse Implementation](https://github.com/Enedis-OSS/chutney/blob/main/chutney/action-impl/src/main/java/com/chutneytesting/action/selenium/SeleniumDriverInitAction.java){:target="_blank"}"

-This action instantiate a webdriver
+This action instantiate a WebDriver

 !!! important
     Firefox is the default browser and `browser` input should be empty, but you should provide `browserPath` input.